Skip to main content

 • Coughing and throat irritation

-Significant cross-reactivity occurs between ash and other members of the olive family, including olive trees and privet.
-Individuals allergic to ash pollen may also experience Oral Allergy Syndrome (OAS), causing itching of the mouth and throat when consuming certain foods.
-Cross-reactive foods may include olives and olive oil, though reactions vary between individuals.
+There’s significant cross-reactivity between ash and other members of the olive family, including olive trees and privet.
+If you’re allergic to one, you may react to the others.
+Some people also experience Oral Allergy Syndrome (OAS), with itching from olives and olive oil, though this varies.

 Typical Pollination Period

-Ash trees typically release pollen from March to May, with peak levels occurring around April in temperate regions.
-The timing varies considerably by climate: pollination begins earlier (January to February) in warmer Mediterranean and southern regions, while it occurs later in cooler northern climates such as Northern Europe and Canada.
+Ash trees release pollen from March to May, peaking around April in temperate regions.
+Timing varies with climate — pollination starts earlier (January to February) in warmer Mediterranean regions and later in cooler northern areas like Scandinavia and Canada.

 Geographic Distribution